WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_3.md

 And the priest shall burn them on the altar as a food offering with a pleasing aroma.
 All fat is the LORD's.

 ###### 17
-It shall be a statute forever throughout your generations, in all your dwelling places, that you eat neither fat nor blood." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+It shall be a statute forever throughout your generations, in all your dwelling places, that you eat neither fat nor blood."

 ***